Showing posts with label travel in Morocco. Show all posts

 Thursday, January 19, 2012

-With teaching responsibilities done for the 2011 trimester, I took advantage of my two-week break to head down to the Land of the Far West, Morocco.
+With teaching responsibilities done for the 2011 trimester, I took advantage of my two-week break to head down to the Land of the Far West, a.k.a.
+Morocco.
 Because my incoming and outgoing flights were both out of Tangiers, I chilled out in Morocco's shamal (north) for the entire trip.
 As I've shared before in previous blogs (Shamal Series), Northern Morocco certainly does not fit into the stereotypical desert oasis image of Morocco with its rolling hills of sprouting winter wheat and grass, lush coastal plains, snow-crowned mountain peaks, and temperatures that chill you to the bone.
 The shamal offers plenty of beautiful scenery along with the always delicious Moroccan cuisine and famous hospitality.

 Tuesday, March 15, 2011